inversion-api/inversion-engine/inversion-openapi/src/main/resources/description.md

 Often you may want to retrieve a subset of properties from a query.
 As a made up example, when querying a 'user' collection you may only want to retrieve the user's userId, firstName, and lastName out of hundreds of user properties.

-In this scenario, you can use the 'includes' query parameter to list the specific properties that should be returned.
+In this scenario, you can use the 'include' query parameter to list the specific properties that should be returned.
-Conversely, you can use the 'excludes' parameter identify specific properties you don't want returned.
+Conversely, you can use the 'exclude' parameter identify specific properties you don't want returned.
-If a property is listed in both an 'includes' and 'excludes' parameter, it will be excluded.
+If a property is listed in both an 'include' and 'exclude' parameter, it will be excluded.

-If you use the 'expands' parameter (see below) to 'pre fetch' related resource into a single request, you can use dot notation to specify nested JSON properties.'
+If you use the 'expand' parameter (see below) to 'pre fetch' related resource into a single request, you can use dot notation to specify nested JSON properties.'

-You use the 'includes' and 'excludes' parameter as a standard query parameter OR as an RQL function.
+You use the 'include' and 'exclude' parameter as a standard query parameter OR as an RQL function.

 | Parameter                        | Description
 | -------------------------------- | --------------------------------------------------------------------------------------------
-| includes=property[,property...]  | Limits the result to the properties listed.<br />includes=userId,firstName,lastName,address.zipCode&expands=address
+| include=property[,property...]  | Limits the result to the properties listed.<br />include=userId,firstName,lastName,address.zipCode&expand=address
-| includes(property[,property...]) | Same as above in RQL syntax to be included in the 'q' parameter.
+| include(property[,property...]) | Same as above in RQL syntax to be included in the 'q' parameter.
-| excludes=property[,property...]  | Specifically removes listed properties from the result.
+| exclude=property[,property...]  | Specifically removes listed properties from the result.
-| excludes(property[,property...]) | Same as above in RQL syntax to be included in the 'q' parameter.
+| exclude(property[,property...]) | Same as above in RQL syntax to be included in the 'q' parameter.

 ## Including Related Resource